HomeArticlesElsa and Nosipho: They both sell sex for a living, but in...

 In 2017 Cyril Ramaphosa, the country’s then deputy president and chairperson of the South African Aids Council (Sanac), launched the country’s fourth national HIV plan.
 The document left sex workers, concerned scientists and human rights activists fuming.

-Their outrage was sparked by the omission of what they, as well as international health bodies such as Unaids and the World Health Organisation, consider to be a crucial component for HIV prevention among sex workers: the decriminalisation of their means of income.
+Their outrage was sparked by the omission of what they, as well as international health bodies such as UNAids and the World Health Organisation, consider to be a crucial component for HIV prevention among sex workers: the decriminalisation of their means of income.

 It was the first such five-year plan to exclude arguments advocating for decriminalisation.
 The strategy, coordinated by Sanac but over which cabinet holds final approval, contrasted with the national HIV sex worker plan — also launched by Sanac — which strongly endorsed decriminalisation.